FlagBrew/PKSM/README.md

   your saves
 - Capable of scanning QR codes to inject both .pkx files or event wondercards
 - Contains an offline wondercard database to get events from old distributions
-- Capable of automatic verification and legalization of all your data (internet connection required)
+- Capable of automatic verification and legalization of all your data (internet connection and local hosting required)
-  - Optional interfacing with an Android app to handle verification and legalization without a network connection
+  - Requires you to run your own [local-gpss](https://github.com/FlagBrew/local-gpss) (or to use one hosted by someone else in the future)

 **We do not support or condone cheating at the expense of others.
 Do not use significantly edited Pokémon in battle or in trades with those who are unaware